Juvenile Status Offense Attorneys in Colorado Springs

-At The Bussey Law Firm, P.C., juvenile defense attorney Timothy Bussey understands how vital it is that your child is given a chance to properly explain him or herself, and believes that all factors that contributed towards the status offense being committed need to be carefully examined.
-If your child has been arrested for a status offense, it would be beneficial to you and your child to contact juvenile defense attorney Timothy Bussey.
-Call (719) 475-2555 today for more information and a free consultation of your child's defense case.
+At The Bussey Law Firm, P.C., our Colorado Springs juvenile defense attorneys understand how vital it is that your child is given a chance to properly explain him or herself, and believes that all factors that contributed towards the status offense being committed need to be carefully examined.
+If your child has been arrested for a status offense, it would be beneficial to you and your child to contact us today.
+Call (719) 475-2555 for more information and a free consultation of your child's defense case.